Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Introduction

 \end{itemize}

 In order to make the object detection based methods truly return to glory in the field of crowd counting, we first redivide the positive and negative samples by using a mask to softly distinguish the target region from the background region, so as to maintain the balance between positive and negative samples.
 We also redefine the weight of the loss contributions according to the heatmap GT and consider the loss contributions at different locations in the target region.
 The transition from the target location to the background region will no longer be hard, enhancing the perception of the target region and improving the detecting accuracy.
 Consequently, a so-called Mask Focal Loss is proposed through an ingenious revision of Focal Loss function.
 Besides, this loss can unify the detectors using different kinds of GTs so that the performance of any method can be truly and fairly compared.
 Other than that, in order to make the mainstream object detection methods suitable for crowd counting and better evaluate the counting performance, we design and implement a new dataset called GTA\_Head\footnote{https://github.com/gkw0010/GTAV\_Head-dataset.} consisting of 5098 images.
 We further propose a semi-automatic head box labeling method for large-scale variation, yielding 1732505 head boxes as shown in Fig. \ref{fig1} (right).
-One of the highlights of our dataset is that our images are derived from the virtual scenes generated by GTAV, a large open-world game, which gives us more freedom to choose the shooting angle, scene and crowd distribution \cite{wang2019learning}.
+One of the highlights of our dataset is that our images are derived from the virtual scenes generated by GTAV, a large open-world game, which gives us more freedom to choose the shooting angle, scene and crowd distribution~\cite{wang2019learning}.
 We hope that this new dataset can provide a better benchmark for future crowd counting research.

 Our work will provide a solid foundation for detection based methods to surpass the density estimation-based methods.
-We apply Mask Focal Loss to several benchmark networks and verify the performance improvement by comparing with traditional losses on GTA\_Head and SCUT-Head datasets.
+We apply Mask Focal Loss to several benchmark networks and verify the performance improvement by comparing with traditional losses on multiple datasets.